 Since we have access to Wi-Fi with this kit, you can issue voice commands through Google Assistant and Amazon Alexa.
 Like the TV kit, you can turn on and off the strips, dim and brighten, and set one of 36 colors through the Google Home app or via voice commands.
 You can do the same with Amazon Alexa though the color commands are limited to 20.

-Despite the Minger name, this is a Govee product.
 The company previously used the Minger brand on all products but is now shifting to the Govee name.
 You’ll see products still bearing the Minger brand until they’re all sold out, but these now retail as the Govee RGBIC LED Strip Lights model H6163.

 This $40 kit ships with a single 16.4-foot black strip featuring addressable LEDs supporting over 16 million colors and multi-color effects.
 Unlike the other kits, the included black three-button controller is permanently attached to the strip.
 Also included are sticky clips to secure the strip and a power adapter that plugs into the controller and a wall outlet.